simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 - **OneRep**: Delivers a sophisticated experience with **detailed monthly reports** and comprehensive real-time dashboard.
 The risk scoring feature provides at-a-glance understanding of exposure level.
 Before/after screenshots provide proof of removal.
 Interface is more data-rich, which some users love while others find overwhelming.

-- **Incogni**: Presents an **easy-to-use web dashboard** that empowers users to monitor the progress of their data removal requests.
+- **Incogni**: Presents an **easy-to-use web dashboard** that helps users to monitor the progress of their data removal requests.
 The intuitive design ensures a user-friendly experience.
 Weekly progress reports keep users well-informed.
 Lack of mobile apps is the main drawback compared to competitors.

 ### Effectiveness - **Shielding Your Data Successfully**